boslab/structured-water/README.md

 - requires no specific equipment or recurring costs to successfully reproduce.

 The medium should exhibit ideal properties at –20 °C, exert just enough osmotic stress to force hardship metabolism, and not otherwise starve the fungi.
-This work comes on the suggestion of a member of the Shroomery's PhD tribe, who suggested that "sometimes the deep freeze isn't the answer."
+A member of the Shroomery's PhD tribe inspired this work, suggesting that "sometimes the deep freeze isn't the answer."

 # Materials and methods